Bill Viola Jr., Award-Winning Author│Producer│Promoter│Martial Artist│MMA Historian│Sensei│組手 Expert

 Viola has won numerous national and international titles and was inducted into National Black Belt League Hall of Fame in 2003 (Houston, Texas).
 He was also inducted into the National Federation of Martial Arts Hall of Fame, Kumite International Hall of Fame, and the Pennsylvania Karate Rating Association Hall of Fame.
 In 2004 he was honored at The Sport Karate Living Legends Banquet with the Lifetime Achievement Award, Lynchburg, Va.
 Viola was recognized at the 35th Annual Willie Stargell Memorial banquet on December 16th 2010.
 He received the “Pittsburgh M.V.P.” award for his work within the fitness and Martial Arts industry.

 In the summer of 1999, Viola was involved in an automobile accident on US Route 30 in North Huntingdon, PA.
-He sustained a serious cervical neck fracture injury that effectively ended his competitive karate career (1981-1999). –Tribune Review Westmoreland Sports August 15, 1999 page 6.
+He was unable to compete at the USA Karate nationals and announced his retirement.
+He sustained a serious cervical neck fracture injury from the car crash that effectively ended his competitive karate career (1981-1999). –Tribune Review Westmoreland Sports August 15, 1999 page 6.

 In 2000, Viola partnered with the Western PA Police Athletic League and Eckert Seamans Lawfirm to establish Kumite International college scholarships for competitive martial artists.
 May 8th 2004 Viola and former NFL Professional Lynn Swann (Chairman, President’s Council on Physical Fitness and Sports: June 20, 2002 – July 30, 2005) honored scholarship recipients at the Kumite Classic.
 In 2002 Team Kumite was founded, and have earned the only NBL World Titles in the Pittsburgh region since its inception.
 NBL World Champion alumni include; Alison Viola, Terrence Tubio, Nicole Sullivan, Jose Rivera, and Dominic Leader.
 Kumite International was awarded the “Image Award” at the 2005 Arnold Classic in Columbus, Ohio.
 The ceremony was covered by Black Belt TV.